qiyfoundation/Qiy-Scheme/Functional Specification.md

 Details of _Qiy Node Messages_ can be found in the _Qiy Node Protocol_.

 ### 6.8.1 Consent Denied Message
-The Consent Denied Message is a _Qiy Node Message_ which can be used to communicate the denial of a _Consent_.
+The _Consent Denied Message_ is a _Qiy Node Message_ which can be used to communicate the denial of a _Consent_.

 ### 6.8.2 Consent Granted Message
-The Consent Granted Message is a _Qiy Node Message_ which can be used to communicate the granting of a _Consent_.
+The _Consent Granted Message_ is a _Qiy Node Message_ which can be used to communicate the granting of a _Consent_.

 ### 6.8.3 Consent Request Message
-The Consent Request Message is a _Qiy Node Message_ which can be used to request for a _Consent_.
+The _Consent Request Message_ is a _Qiy Node Message_ which can be used to request for a _Consent_.

 ### 6.8.4 Operation Reference Message
-Operation Reference Message
-This message can be used to convey _Operation References_.
+The _Operation Reference Message_ is a _Qiy Node Message_ that can be used to convey _Operation References_over a _Connection_.

 ### 6.8.5 Operation Reference Request Message
-Operation Reference Request Message
-This message can be used to request for _Operation References_.
+The _Operation Reference Request Message_ is a _Qiy Node Message_ that can be used to request for _Operation References_.

 ## 6.9 Qiy Node Event
-A Qiy Node Event is a Technology Event of a _Qiy Node_.
+A _Qiy Node Event_ is a _Technology Event_ of a _Qiy Node_.

 ## 6.10 Qiy Node Events
 This section gives an overview of the _Qiy Node Events_.
 Details of _Qiy Node Events_ can be found in the _Qiy Node Protocol_.

 ### 6.10.1 Connection Created Event
-The Connection Created Event is a _Qiy Node Event_ that is generated when a _Connection_ has been created.
+The _Connection Created Event_ is a _Qiy Node Event_ that is generated when a _Connection_ has been created.

 ### 6.10.2 Consent Withdrawn Event
-The Consent Withdrawn Event is a _Qiy Node Event_ that is generated when a _Consent_ has been withdrawn.
+The _Consent Withdrawn Event_ is a _Qiy Node Event_ that is generated when a _Consent_ has been withdrawn.

 ### 6.10.3 Message Received Event
-The Message Received Event is a _Qiy Node Event_ that is generated when a _Qiy Node Message_ has been received.
+The _Message Received Event_ is a _Qiy Node Event_ that is generated when a _Qiy Node Message_ has been received.

 ### 6.10.4 Operation Reference Received Event
-The Operation Reference Received Event is a _Qiy Node Event_ that is generated when a _Qiy Node_ has received a new _Operation Reference_.
+The _Operation Reference Received Event_ is a _Qiy Node Event_ that is generated when a _Qiy Node_ has received a new _Operation Reference_.

 ### 6.10.5 Source Candidate Event
-The Source Candidate Event is a _Qiy Node Event_ that is generated when a _Qiy Node_ has received a new _Source Candidate_ for a _Consent_.
+The _Source Candidate Event_ is a _Qiy Node Event_ that is generated when a _Qiy Node_ has received a new _Source Candidate_ for a _Consent_.

 # 7 The Service Layer
 The _Service Layer_ provides the following _Technology Services_ to support the provisioning and consumption of _Services_ via Qiy: